alphagov/govuk-developer-docs/source/manual/zendesk.html.md

 Search for their name/email in the [govuk-user-reviewer](https://github.com/alphagov/govuk-user-reviewer) repository.

+1. If you don't find a reference, you can close the ticket with an internal comment
 1. If you find a reference in [config/govuk_tech.yml](https://github.com/alphagov/govuk-user-reviewer/blob/main/config/govuk_tech.yml), create a card using the ["Leaver (tech role)"](https://trello.com/c/IQIV54Pc/378-leaver-tech-role) template card on the Technical 2nd Line Trello board
-1. If you don't find a reference - or you find a reference in the `govuk_non_tech.yml` - create a card using the ["Leaver (non tech role)"](https://trello.com/c/g9iK9fcL/1115-leaver-non-tech-role) template card
+1. If you find a reference in [config/govuk_non_tech.yml](https://github.com/alphagov/govuk-user-reviewer/blob/main/config/govuk_non_tech.yml), create a card using the ["Leaver (non tech role)"](https://trello.com/c/g9iK9fcL/1115-leaver-non-tech-role) template card on the Technical 2nd Line Trello board

 Add the card to the "To do" column with a due date, which will be the leaving date from the Zendesk ticket.